Getting started

 ilorest logout

-The following paragraphs provide information on the behavior and evolution of the HPE Redfish implementation and schemas in iLO based servers.
+of the HPE Redfish implementation and schemas in iLO based servers.

-URI Remapping from /rest to /redfish
+### URI Remapping from /rest to /redfish

-URI pattern results in HTTP 308 redirect to
+Access to the `/rest/v1/x` URI pattern results in HTTP 308 redirect to

-.
-Additionally, access to /redfish/v1/x
+`/redfish/v1/x/`.
+Additionally, access to `/redfish/v1/x` redirects

-to /redfish/v1/x/
+to `/redfish/v1/x/`.

 Warning